Good Morning (1959 film): Plot

-As a result of this, the young boys of the Hayashi family, Minoru and Isamu, pressure their mother to buy them a television set, but their mother refuses.
-When their father learns of it, he asks the boys to keep quiet when they kick a tantrum.
-Minoru throws an anger fit, and states that adults always engage in pointless niceties like "good morning" and refuse to say exactly what they mean.
-Back in their room, Minoru and Isamu decide on a silence strike against all adults.
-The first neighbor to bear the brunt of this snub is Mrs Haraguchi.

-Mrs Haraguchi, angered by this snub, speculates it is Mrs Hayashi who instigates this in revenge over their earlier misunderstanding, and tells this to busybody Mrs. Tomizawa.
-Soon, everybody thinks Mrs Hayashi is a petty, vengeful person, and are all queueing up to return their loaned items to her.
+Minoru and Isamu try to pressure their mother to buy them a TV set of their own, but she refuses.
+They have a tantrum, and their father admonishes them to be quiet.
+Angered, Minoru responds with disdain for the way adults always engage in pointless niceties like making empty chit-chat like "good morning" and refuse to say exactly what they mean.
+Back in their room, Minoru and Isamu decide they will keep completely quiet and refuse to talk to any adults until they get a TV.
+The first neighbor to bear the brunt of this snub is Mrs. Haraguchi.
+Angered, she assumes that Mrs. Hayashi is upset with her over the missing dues incident, and gossips about her with busybody Mrs. Tomizawa.
+Soon, the other housewives come to believe Mrs. Haraguchi's stories that Mrs. Hayashi is petty and vindictive, and they all pointedly come to visit and return items that she loaned to them.

-Minoru and Isamu continue their strike in school, and even against their English tutor.
+Minoru and Isamu maintain their silence at school, and even with their English tutor.
 Finally, their schoolteacher visits to find the root of their silence.
-The two boys run off from home with a pot of rice due to hunger, but are caught by a passing policeman.
-They disappear for hours into the evening, until their English tutor finds them outside a station watching television.
+No longer being served dinner at home, the hungry boys run away to the riverbank with the rice basin and teapot.
+They run away from a passing policeman, who picks up the discarded basin and kettle.
+They disappear for hours into the evening, until their English tutor joins in the search in hopes of finding favor with the boys' unmarried aunt, for whom he has romantic feelings, and finds them by the train station watching television in a display window.